DOCK-PI3/ESTACION-PRO/USERGUIDE-DEV.md

 The buttons to use to jump between systems in the gamelist view.
 The options are _Left/right or shoulders_, _Left/right or triggers_, _Shoulders_, _Triggers_, _Left/right_ or _Disabled_.
 The first two options will apply either left/right or shoulder/trigger buttons depending on the type of primary element used for the gamelist.
 For example a textlist or a vertical carousel will allow the use of the left and right buttons, but for horizontal carousels and grids these buttons are reserved for navigating the entries so instead the secondary buttons will be used, i.e. the shoulder or trigger buttons.
 Using these two options therefore leads to a slight inconsistency as different buttons will be used depending on the theme configuration.
 If instead using any of the single button pair options, i.e. _Shoulders_, _Triggers_ or _Left/right_, the navigation will be consistent regardless of theme configuration but you'll sacrifice the ability to use the selected buttons if the gamelist supports it, such as the ability to jump rows in a textlist using the shoulder and trigger buttons.

-**Gamelist on startup**
+**System on startup**

-If set to _None_, the system view will be displayed on startup.
-Any other value will automatically jump to that system's gamelist on startup.
+This selects the system to go to on startup.
+Whether to jump to the system view or the gamelist view is handled by the _Startup view_ setting covered below.
+If set to _Default_ then the first system will be selected, which will vary depending on the system sorting that is currently applied.

+**Startup view**

+Which view to go to on startup, i.e. the system view or the gamelist view.
+This setting is used in conjunction with _System on startup_.

 **Systems sorting**